lizziebru/CamtrapSimulation/results/README.md

 **Bimodal paths: paths_bi**

-Paths generated on 23Jul22 with body mass as input parameter and scaling relationships derived using Pablo's data.
+Paths generated on 27Jul22 with body mass as input parameter and artificially-created bimodal speed distributions by just using unimodal speed distribution scaling, reducing mean logspeed by 30% for the slow, more tortuous speeds and increaseing by 30% for the faster, less tortuous speeds.